Illumina and Myriad Genetics e - GuruFocus.com

 Strategic partnership offers a unique combination of diagnostic development and commercialization capabilities to the pharmaceutical industry

-SALT LAKE CITY, March 02, 2023 (GLOBE NEWSWIRE) -- Myriad Genetic, Inc. ( MYGN), a leader in genetic testing and precision medicine, and Illumina Inc. ( ILMN), a global leader in DNA sequencing and array-based technologies, today announced the expansion of a strategic partnership to broaden access to and availability of oncology homologous recombination deficiency (HRD) testing in the United States.
+SAN DIEGO, March 2, 2023 /PRNewswire/ -- Illumina Inc. (NASDAQ: ILMN), a global leader in DNA sequencing and array-based technologies, and Myriad Genetics Inc. (NASDAQ: MYGN), a leader in genetic testing and precision medicine, today announced the expansion of a strategic partnership to broaden access to and availability of oncology homologous recombination deficiency (HRD) testing in the United States.
 Under the agreement, Illumina TruSight™ Oncology 500 HRD (TSO 500 HRD), a research-use-only test, is now available in the US.
 The expanded partnership also establishes a unique companion diagnostic (CDx) alliance for the pharmaceutical industry, which will enable more clinical research for gene-based, targeted therapies.

 Expanding access to HRD research test